 will be ahead of the curve.

-Verify the law in Idaho
+Verify the executive order in Idaho

 Read the primary source — Executive Order 2024-11 — and confirm the latest guidance with your state agency before adopting policy.